-- .
-To prevent an error in one activity from causing a failure at the script level, clear the Generate Error check box (Activity Info tab) for that activity. - Select the Log tab to review a script's execution log. - In the Suffix field, the drop-down list includes two predefined suffixes (Date and DateTime).
+- To disable an activity, right-click the activity in the design window and select Disabled.
+This is helpful if you want to disable an activity while testing other activities. - The Stop on Error option for each activity allows you to select whether to stop or continue execution if Toad encounters an error during that activity. - · To prevent an error in one activity from causing a failure at the script level, clear the Generate Error check box (Activity Info tab) for that activity. - · Select the Log tab to review a script's execution log. - In the Suffix field, the drop-down list includes two predefined suffixes (Date and DateTime).
 The list also includes any suffixes you have created and saved since installing Toad.
-To delete a suffix from the list, select the suffix, click ()=, delete the suffix in the Expression field, and click OK. - Automation does not support positional parameters denoted by a question mark.
+To delete a suffix from the list, select the suffix, click (x)=, delete the suffix in the Expression field, and click OK. - Automation does not support positional parameters denoted by a question mark.